ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 .. warning::

-    If you enable the navigation bar dropdowns, you must add the documents you wish to include in the header seactions to the ``navbar.yml`` file.
+    If you enable the navigation bar dropdowns, you must add the documents you wish to include in the header sections to the ``navbar.yml`` file.
 If you do not add the documents, they will not be displayed in the navigation bar dropdowns.